-Having attained new developmental goals like standing and walking, your child’s once-predictable sleeping pattern has become less dependable.
-Morning and afternoon naps have become less regular, and he's probably waking up more frequently at night.
+Your child's drive to master standing and walking has probably upset his daily routine — including his sleep schedule.
+His once-predictable morning and afternoon naps have become less dependable, and he's probably waking up more frequently at night.
 He may spend his crib time moving up and down instead of sleeping, and that's okay.
 Eventually, once the novelty of walking wears off, your child will return to a more settled state.
 Until then, keep putting him in his crib at nap time, but don't worry if he doesn't sleep.